Regenerative Dentistry

 Bone Regeneration

 With periodontitis, the teeth can lose their supporting bone, leading to tooth mobility, changes in chewing and speech function, and even tooth loss.
-Dr. Newhouse, leveraging her extensive experience and the latest clinical research, uses autografts (patient’s own bone), allografts (processed banked materials), xenographs (processed materials) or a combination of them combined with biologics (proteins that speed healing) and membranes to isolate and hold graft in place to reconstruct the lost jaw structure.
+Dr. Newhouse, leveraging her extensive experience and the latest clinical research, uses autografts (patient’s own bone), allografts (processed banked materials), xenographs (processed materials) or a combination of them along with biologics (proteins that speed healing) and membranes to isolate and hold graft in place to reconstruct the lost jaw structure.
 This treatment can tighten teeth and reestablish function, but also helps save teeth and maintain the natural attractiveness of your smile.

 Regeneration of Tooth Root Coverage

 Healthy gums form a protective and aesthetic “picture frame” for the teeth.
-When gums recede and roots are exposed, teeth appear long, may have increased sensitivity to temperature and touch, and have increased susceptibility to decay..
+When gums recede and roots are exposed, teeth appear long, may have increased sensitivity to temperature and touch, and have increased susceptibility to decay.
 Dr. Newhouse’s advanced gum grafting techniques recover exposed roots, rebuild lost gum tissue and attachment, can decrease sensitivity, and reduce decay susceptibility.
 The result is a rejuvenated, aesthetically pleasing smile.

 Tooth Socket Regeneration and Preservation